urbanindo/yii2-queue/README.md

 ## Road Map

-- Add more queue provider such as MySQL, Redis, MemCache, IronMQ, RabbitMQ.
+- Add more queue provider such as Redis, MemCache, IronMQ, RabbitMQ.
 - Add priority queue.